 CCFFDAS consists of two process-based models that simulate the fossil fuel emissions and terrestrial carbon cycle.
 The CO2 fluxes from these models depend on a set of uncertain model parameters, which can be constrained by assimilating various observational data streams.
-The link between model parameters and observations are established through the process models and different forward models as described in Kaminski et al. (2019).
+The links between model parameters and observations are established through the process models and different forward models as described in Kaminski et al. (2020).

 CO2 surface fluxes from the fossil fuel and terrestrial biosphere models are linked to atmospheric CO2 concentrations through the global atmospheric transport model TM3.
 The atmospheric transport is represented by pre-computed response functions.
-For the initial experiments over one week, the response functions provide the sensitivity of CO2 concentrations to $CO_2$ fluxes within the same week.
-The atmospheric $CO_2$ concentration can then be sampled using different sampling strategies to correspond to e.g. in situ $CO_2$ or satellite XCO2 observations.
+For the experiments over one week, the response functions provide the sensitivity of CO2 concentrations to CO2 fluxes within the same week.
+The atmospheric CO2 concentration can then be sampled using different sampling strategies that correspond to e.g. in situ CO2 including radiocarbon or satellite XCO2 observations.
+Radiocarbon is a tracer that can be used to separate fossil fuel emissions (essentially radiocarbon-free) from natural carbon emissions (Levin et al., 2003).